Jeanine Calkin

 Jeanine Calkin is an American politician from the state of Rhode Island.
-A member of the Democratic Party, she is a Rhode Island state senator.
+A member of the Democratic Party, she is a former Rhode Island State Senator.
 Calkin serves as co-chair of the Rhode Island Political Cooperative, a progressive organization.

 Early life and education

 Calkin is from Johnston, Rhode Island.
 She graduated from Johnston Senior High School in 1987.
-Calkin first attended the University of Rhode Island before transferring to Johnson & Wales University, where she earned her bachelor's degree in computer science.
-Calkin went on to receive a master's degree in information services from Bryant University.
+Calkin first attended the University of Rhode Island before transferring to Johnson & Wales University, where she earned her Bachelor's Degree in Computer Science.
+Calkin went on to receive a Master's Degree in Information Services from Bryant University.

-During her career, worked in the billing departments for Rhode Island Hospital and Roger Williams Medical Center, the IT department of Johnson & Wales, as a programmer for GTECH Corporation, and a project manager for Analog Devices.
+During her career, she worked in the billing departments for Rhode Island Hospital and Roger Williams Medical Center, the IT department of Johnson & Wales, as a programmer for GTECH Corporation, and a project manager for Analog Devices.

 Political career

-Calkin and her husband formed their own company before she decided to start Rhode Island for Bernie Sanders in the 2016 United States presidential election.
-Calkin later organized on behalf of Sanders during his 2020 presidential campaign.
+Calkin and her husband formed their own company before she decided to start Rhode Island for Bernie Sanders in the 2016 United States Presidential Election.
+Calkin later organized on behalf of Sanders during his 2020 Presidential Campaign.

 Calkin ran for the Rhode Island Senate in 2016, defeating William Walaska.
 She lost renomination for her seat to Mark McKenney in 2018.
 She ran against McKenney again in 2020, and won.
 She was subsequently defeated in the 2022 primary by McKenney once again.